miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 ---

-## Clarification: The Local LLM Will be the MCP Client
+## Clarification & Code: The Local LLM WILL BE the MCP Client!

 > Claude didn't get at first how the MCP protocol will be wedged in to allow the
 > *local LLM be the MCP client*, tapping MCP Servers when it wishes, retrieving